ramezrafla/redis-oplog/README.md

 A user logs in with different clients (in our case the webapp and a Chrome extension).
 We don't want to be listening to expensive DB changes for each user in two Meteor instances per user, especially when the data is well-known.
 So we send data back and forth between the Meteor instances where the user is logged in.

-### Forcing default update strategy -- (e.g. when using limits in cursors)

-> Note: You need to know this if you are reading from secondary DB nodes

-When a cursor has `{limit:n}` redis-oplog has to query the DB at each change to get the current `n` valid documents.
-This is a killer in DB and app performance and often unnecessary from the client-side.
-You can disable this re-querying of the DB by forcing the `default` strategy

-`collection.find({selector:value},{limit:n, sort:{...}, default:true} )`

-This will do the first query from the DB with the limit and sort (and get `n` documents), but then behaves as a regular `find` from that point on (i.e. inserts, updates and removes that meet the selector will trigger normal reactivity).
-This is likely to be sufficient most of the time.
-If you are reading from secondary DB nodes without this change, you may hit race conditions; you have updated the primary db node and are re-querying right away before secondaries may have had the change to get the data updates.

 ```
 // we are only using dispatchInsert in the example below ... but you get the picture